kjs452/KennysOpenDSKY/README.md

 Make sure the GPS unit is flush with the circuit board when you solder it on.

-All the components came in indiviual plastic and were labeled.
+All the components came in individual plastic and were labeled.
 There was a inventory sheet showing all the components.
 The kit arrived in good packaging.
 I definately felt the kit was worth the $600.

 There are good online schematics.
 The sample source code is pretty gross, but also pretty easy